2079884FDavid/JTPrettyTime/README.md

 A small Haskell library for simplified date and time handling.

+If you just want some time arithmetics in your program and don't want to worry about data types, this library is for you.
+Time is represented as either an Integer (unix-timestamp) or a String (ISO8601).
+However, if you are a strong believer in the Haskell philosophy and love types you will probably not like this library.

 ## Getting started

 The following instructions will show you how to incorporate this library into